Jiahuili858/Lung-X-Ray/README.md

 * The folder **Type C** contains 285 cases of the xray of patients affected by the type C decease.
 * The folder **Normal** contains 1212 cases of the xray of patients who were identified as normal, with none of the aforementioned issues.

-All the images for the training and test are of size 1024×1024 (please down-scale or up-scale to this size in case you observe a sample with a different size than this).
-I under- stand that 1024×1024 is a large dimensionality for the feature space, and you may explore dimensionality reduction techniques, or down-sampling methods to reduce the size of the images for your machine learning purposes.
-Note that if you just simply pass the raw data to a training module, it may take a long time to train the model, and might also limit the CPU/GPU access of the other classmates using the cluster.
-Please explore ideas which allow working with smaller feature sets.
+All the images for the training and test are of size 1024×1024.

 ## Model Results
 * Training Accuracy: 96.5%